ttscoff/bunch/bunch-files/logic.md

 ### Use Script Results As Conditions

-You can use the [output of shell scripts to set variables]({{ site.baseurl }}/docs/bunch-files/variables/#script) that can then be tested with if/else blocks.
+You can use the [output of shell scripts to set variables]({{ site.baseurl }}/docs/bunch-files/variables/#script) which can then be tested with if/else blocks.

 ```bunch
 my_var = $ test_script.sh // returns a string value on STDOUT